Your members have high demands for privacy and data security. But they also want personalized member communications.

-Here are four ways to balance data privacy with personalization to provide a better member experience:
+Four ways to balance data privacy with personalization to provide a better member experience.

 Develop a data governance strategy that includes policies for what type of data you collect, how long you keep data, how you use it, and how you keep it secure.
 Make sure your members know you have data privacy and security standards in place, and explain how the information you collect will be used for a more personalized experience.
 Your members in turn are more likely to trust you, and that trust will translate into a better member experience and, ultimately, greater member loyalty.

 2. Keep your member data in one secure

 As your small association grows and collects more member data, it’s time to move away from spreadsheets.
 When your member data is housed in many different places and staff members are sending spreadsheets back and forth, it’s tough to collect and share data safely.
 You need a single place to keep your member data secure.

 Moving member data and management into association management software (AMS) puts all of your member data in one, secure place.

 There are many AMS solutions in the marketplace today, with varying levels of data protection.
 So, be sure your AMS vendor values security and offers the following functionality to protect your member data:

 - Data recovery to safeguard your data from data storage errors, catastrophic failures, and everything in between

 Talk with the technology vendor to ensure they use best practices to prevent unauthorized access to data.
 For example, multi-factor authentication (MFA) increases data security by requiring your AMS users to enter a unique code upon entry of admin login credentials.
 Only when the valid provided code is entered will users be granted access.

 3. How to use member data to deliver a more targeted, personalized experience?